-In 2007, Tony returned to ASHA to revise the neuromuscular manual and teach.
+In 2007, Tony returned to ASHA to revise The Workbook of Classical Neuromuscular manual and teach.
 While at ASHA, he continued to focus on advancing the field of bodywork.
-Along with the ASHA staff, he pioneered concepts that have helped therapists to assess clients and sequence treatment.
-These changes make treatment easier, more effective and longer lasting.
-The development of these Neuromuscular Treatment Guides and
+With the ASHA staff, he pioneered concepts that have helped therapists to assess clients and sequence treatment.
+These changes make treatment easier, more effective, and longer-lasting.
+The development of the Neuromuscular Treatment Guides and

 The Transition to Integrative Bodywork has linked neuromuscular and other techniques into a more systematic and effective treatment approach.

 In 2008, Tony wrote Integrative Craniosacral and started teaching integrative bodywork.
 He continues to educate therapists on this work via seminars and this website.
 Integrative Works takes even the seasoned bodyworker to new levels of effectiveness.
 From the first class, well-educated ASHA graduates make notable advances in their effectiveness.
 With a focus on neurological organization, refining assessment, and the proper sequencing of techniques, these students often surprise even themselves.